MassimoGirondi/dncs-lab/README.md

 # License

+The code published in this repository has been developed as an assignment for the course "Design of Network and Communication Systems", held at University of Trento.

 The material in this repository is released under the GNU GPL v3 license.
 This work is based on the material provided in https://github.com/dustnic/dncs-lab, which keep all the rights on that material.
 See [LICENSE](LICENSE).